DevExpress-Examples/Report-and-Dashboard-Server_Export-API/README.md

 This example demonstrates how to use the [Report and Dashboard Server](https://docs.devexpress.com/ReportServer/12432/index)'s export API.

 **Run the Example**

-* Open the command line prompt and navigate to the example's root folder.
+- Open the command line prompt and navigate to the example's root folder.

-* Run the command below to trust the **https** certificate for ASP.NET Core development:
+- Run the command below to trust the **https** certificate for ASP.NET Core development:

-    ``dotnet dev-certs https --trust``
+  `dotnet dev-certs https --trust`

-* Type `dotnet run` to build and run the example application.
+- Type `dotnet run` to build and run the example application.

 After the application is built, open your browser and go to _http://localhost:5000/_ or _https://localhost:5001/_ to see the result.

-**Documentation**

-  Link to export api documentation here